-This workshop is split into six distinct sessions that inter-relate and build to provide clear guidance and support for those facing inspection in 2016 and 2017 as implemented under the 2017 Ofsted Handbook and the still valid 2015 Common Inspection Framework.
+This workshop is split into six distinct sessions that inter-relate and build to provide clear guidance and support for those facing inspection in 2018/19 as implemented under the latest 2018 Ofsted Handbook and the still valid 2015 Common Inspection Framework.

-1. The Common Inspection Framework and the 2017 Ofsted Handbook, that was last updated on 31 July 2017 and came into effect on 4 September 2017
+1. The Common Inspection Framework and the Ofsted Handbook, that was last updated in August 2018 and came into effect on 30 August 2018

 - Key Focus, Changes and Developments